A Couples Negril Review and what to expect at this all-inclusive resort.

 There is one fancy restaurant, the Otaheite, which does require a dress code of elegant casual.
 So there are no flip-flops, t-shirts, shorts, sneakers are hats allowed.

 That restaurant also requires a reservation.
 It is also super delicious.
-So definitely Try it out while you’re there.
-If the scallops are in option for an appetizer.
+So definitely try it out while you’re there.
+If the scallops are an option for an appetizer.
 I highly recommend you order them.
 And here’s a secret tip, you can ask for more.
 You will want to.
 They’re delicious.